Klus3kk/c1ue3Dengine/docs/setup.md

 ### Step 2: Build the Project

 - In **Visual Studio**, right-click the **ClueEngine** project in the **Solution Explorer** and select **Build**.
-- This will compile the project and generate the executable.
+- This will compile the project and generate the executable in the `bin` directory.

 ### Step 3: Run the Engine